 Smile! . . .
 With millions of visitors annually, it’s no wonder the Disney parks are among the most photographed places in the United States.
 On any given day, Disney’s PhotoPass photographers take between 100,000 and 200,000 photos of guests at Walt Disney World Resort.
 The PhotoPass service allows guests to view, share and order their Disney photos online and create Disney products such as PhotoBooks and mugs.

 I’m Dreaming of a “Green” Christmas . . .
-The 1,500 Christmas trees at Walt Disney World Resort won’t be the only “green” holiday delights this season as each Walt Disney World resort hotel will glow with new “conservation” lighting — more than 700,000 LED lights in all.
+The 1,500 Christmas trees at Walt Disney World Resort won’t be the only “green” holiday delights each season as each Walt Disney World resort hotel glows with new “conservation” lighting — more than 700,000 LED lights in all.
 String the bulbs end to end and the strand would stretch for 96 miles or light the path from Jacksonville to Orlando, all while using 1/10th of the power of traditional incandescent bulbs.

 Ears to You . . .
 When laid end to end, there are enough of the famous “Mouse Ear” hats sold each year to stretch 175 miles or cover the head of every man, woman and child in Orange County, Fla.
 There are also enough Disney character T-shirts sold to put Mickey Mouse’s smiling face on the chest of every resident of Montana.